spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/oryx-implementing-components.md

 We use the product _ID_ component as an example.
 It is a simple component that shows the basic concepts.
 The component already exists in the Oryx product package.

-Oryx creates a folder per component, like `src/product/id`, and separates some of the component logic in separate files.
+In Oryx, components are organized in folders, like `src/product/id`, with some component logic located in separate files.
 However, you can create a component as a single file.
 To allow for lazy loading of the component, you still need to separate out its definition.

 ## 1. Creating a component class